Security guard and private investigator basic training

 If you want to apply to receive a dual licence to work as both a security guard and a private investigator, you will need to successfully complete both courses and associated tests.

 Where to take a basic training course

 - career colleges

 - agencies licensed to provide security guard and/or private investigator services

-- registered employers that employ in-house security personnel (registered employers can only train their own employees)
+- registered employers that employ in-house security guards (registered employers can only train their own employees)

-The ministry maintains a list of training providers that have agreed to provide basic training in accordance with the Training and Testing regulation of the Private Security and Investigative Services Act, 2005.
+Find a list of training providers that provide basic training in accordance with the training and testing regulation of the Private Security and Investigative Services Act, 2005.